EVgo Inc. (EVGO) Shares Down Despite Recent Market Volatility

-EVgo Inc. (NASDAQ: EVGO)’s stock price has plunge by -4.15relation to previous closing price of 3.86.
-Nevertheless, the company has seen a -6.57% plunge in its stock price over the last five trading sessions.
+EVgo Inc. (NASDAQ: EVGO) has experienced a decline in its stock price by -0.99 compared to its previous closing price of 4.03.
+However, the company has seen a gain of 7.84% in its stock price over the last five trading days.
+Barron’s reported on 03/30/23 that EVgo Crushes Sales Estimates and Guidance Is OK.
+The Stock Is Rising.

 Is It Worth Investing in EVgo Inc. (NASDAQ: EVGO) Right Now?